Frequently Asked Questions | Uniworld Boutique River Cruises

 Europe Boutique River Cruises FAQs

 We hope that the information provided below will help answer any questions you may have about Uniworld Boutique River Cruises.
-If you have any questions or concerns not answered here, please feel free to contact us at firstname.lastname@example.org or by calling our Reservations Department at 01 7753838.
+If you have any questions or concerns not answered here, please contact your travel agent.

 Q: Which direction of the cruise should I book?
 Is one better than the other?

 A: It does not matter which direction you choose, as each direction contains the same included features.
 Timings of activities may, of course, vary a little due to cruising times up- or downstream, but you will not see or do more in one direction than in the other.
 The progression of your journey may be a matter of preference.
 For example, for the Eastern European cruises, you might want to start in Eastern Europe and work your way up to Western Europe, or you may prefer to do the opposite.

 Second- or third-timers who have done Amsterdam to Budapest or Amsterdam to Vienna, and who are interested in the cultures and traditions of Eastern Europe, may enjoy a Black Sea Cruise such as "Imperial Capitals of Europe."
 Those who prefer to stay in Western Europe and enjoy lots of daytime sailing and lovely scenery will love "Imperial Capitals of Europe."